cdp1337/ARKSurvivalAscended-Linux/README.md

-# Tools for managing ARK Survival Ascended on Linux
+# Tools for installing ARK Survival Ascended Dedicated Server on Linux

 ## What does it do?